-POLICY 7.14.1 who eeds may be used to pr are victims of a disaste s, boil water advisory and r or emergency (e.g. 7.14.2 - ble uses of proceeds fo ster or emergency include • a) accommodations; b) meals; c) purchase of potable drir king water; and d) clean up and/or disinfec ting costs.
-7.14.3 eeds may be used to pr rgency situations or to tra • • 7.14.4 eme eeds may be used to rgency preparedness/reo wing conditions: • a) the program is managed emergency planning ex include planning for a training drills; and perience.
-The indivi dual's duties may b) the program has docum ented objectives and outcomes.
-7.14.5 eme dger detailing the disbur rgency must be mainta wing: a) the date and description of the disaster or em nergency; and b) the date(s), amount(s) a nd purpose of all disb oursements.
-7.14.6 eme casir insurance funds or reimb rgency must be deposite no account up to the a gnated casino account. ed to the licensed ch arity's designated DATE ISSU FD: March 26, 2024 AUTHORITY: Original signed by
+- 7.14.1 Proceeds may be used to provide relief for individuals or families who are victims of a disaster or emergency (e.g., fires, floods, gas leaks, boil water advisory and sewer backup). - 7.14.2 Eligible uses of proceeds for individual or families affected by a disaster or emergency include, but are not limited to: - a) accommodations; - b) meals; - c) purchase of potable drinking water; and - d) clean up and/or disinfecting costs. - 7.14.3 Proceeds may be used to provide equipment and supplies during emergency situations or to train volunteers for emergency situations. - 7.14.4 Proceeds may be used to develop and maintain a disaster or emergency preparedness/recovery plan or program under the following conditions: - the program is managed by an individual with disaster and/or emergency planning experience.
+The individual's duties may include planning for a disaster/emergency and organizing training drills; and - b) the program has documented objectives and outcomes. - 7.14.5 A ledger detailing the disbursements associated with a disaster or emergency must be maintained.
+The ledger shall indicate the following: - a) the date and description of the disaster or emergency; and - b) the date(s), amount(s) and purpose of all disbursements. - 7.14.6 Any insurance funds or reimbursements received as a result of the emergency must be deposited to the licensed charity's designated casino account up to the amount originally disbursed from the designated casino account.